MAHcodes/xerolinux.xyz/src/content/UserAgreementContent.md

 Please read this carefully to understand more about what this project is and what it entails.
-Setting expectations
+Setting expectations.

 # <center>~~~~~~~~~~~~ E.U.A ~~~~~~~~~~~~</center>